 Television crews from three stations covered the event as well as other media.
 Dairy farming remains an important part of the Vermont brand.
 As a result, state incentives, including a 20-year power purchase agreement, can be combined with federal grants on methane digester projects.
 These are long standing programs, now much better funded, due to the Inflation Reduction Act.

-Following permitting, construction is expected to start in the fall and the biodigester launched next spring.
-Senator Welch later posted this article on his Senate website.
+Following permitting, construction is expected to start and the bio-digester launched in 2024.
+Senator Welch posted this article on his Senate website.